Amazing Spiders: Strange, Interesting, and Scary Facts

 Mirror Spiders or Thwaitesia spp.

 Mirror spiders belong to the genus Thwaitesia and live in tropical climates.
 They are beautiful animals that have shiny, silver patches on their abdomen.
 The patches have a coloured border and remind people of mirrors, which gives the animals their name.
 The animals are also known as sequined spiders.
 In at least some species, the sizes of the shiny patches varies according to the spider's "mood".

 Nicky Bay is a macro photographer who has taken some wonderful photos of mirror spiders.
 He's observed that the silver patches on the spiders shrink when the animals appear to be agitated or threatened.
 When the spiders relax, the patches expand and cover almost the whole abdomen, producing a reflective and beautiful surface.

 Diving Bell or Water Spiders

 The diving bell spider, or Argyroneta aquatica, is the only spider that is known to spend its whole life underwater.
 Like other spiders, the diving bell spider breathes air.
-It makes a diving bell from silk and fills it with air that it traps on the hairs of its abdomen and legs when it visits the water surface.
+It makes a bell from silk and fills it with air that it traps on the hairs of its abdomen and legs when it visits the water surface.

 The female spiders spend most of their life inside a bell.
 They take their prey to the bell to digest it.
 They also molt, mate, and lay their eggs inside the bell.
 Males build a diving bell, too, but they don't spend as much time inside it.
-In addition, their bell is smaller than the female's.
+In addition, their construction is smaller than the female's.

 Almost all spiders produce venom to subdue their prey, but only some make a venom that is dangerous to humans.
 All spiders have fangs, too, but many of these fangs are too weak to penetrate human skin.